Country of origin

 rifles in the world.
 It is a reliable, accurate and comfortable to

-production models of the M16 had an effective range of only 450
+production models of the M16 had a relatively short effective range of only 450

 meters.
 The main reason for this was an unstabilized bullet.
 Later